core-challenge/2023solver-submission/README.md

 - [ ] your solver can accept [the input file format](https://core-challenge.github.io/2023/format/)?
 - [ ] your solver can print [the output format](https://core-challenge.github.io/2023/format/) to standard out?
-- [ ] In your container, does the following command returns the appropriate output?
+- [ ] In your container `[at container/]$ docker build -f Dockerfile -t solver-name .` will build your solver docker image?
 - [ ] Using your docker image, `docker run --rm -t -v /ABSOLUTEPATH/2023solver-submission/container/test-instances:/test solver2 /test/hc-toyyes-01.col /test/hc-toyyes-01_01.dat` will print appropriate results?
-- [ ] Are "Github action" status all green?
+- [ ] Are "Github action" status of your private repository all green?

 ## ToDo at the Submission

   1. please fill in and send your information through [this Google form](https://forms.gle/CGYfrksJASwGUpWYA).
-  2. submit your products as a private Github repository which contains
+  2. submit your products as a private Github repository which contains:
     - a Docker file
     - a solver description
-  3. Add TakehideSoh and tom-tan as members of your private repository.
+  3. Add `TakehideSoh` and `tom-tan` as members of your private repository.

 <!--
 ### Instruction